cilium/cilium/Documentation/operations/upgrade.rst

 functional in general.
 The following is a list of operations that will not be available during the upgrade:

-* API aware policy rules are enforced in user space proxies and are currently running as part of the Cilium pod unless Cilium is configured to run in Istio mode.
-Upgrading Cilium will cause the proxy to restart which will result in a connectivity outage and connection to be reset.
+* API-aware policy rules are enforced in user space proxies and are running as part of the Cilium pod.
+Upgrading Cilium causes the proxy to restart, which results in a connectivity outage and causes the connection to reset.

 * Existing policy will remain effective but implementation of new policy rules will be postponed to after the upgrade has been completed on a particular